LeoBlanchette/articles/the_law_and_the_tree/README.md

 We find our answer in what we found above: The Tree of the Knowledge of Good and Evil taught them how to sacrifice, the same as the Law of Moses.

+#### One Who Accuses You

+> John 5:45 - Do not think that I will accuse you to the Father: there is one that accuseth you, even Moses, in whom ye trust.

+Yet we know the accuser to be Satan.
+So does Moses or Satan accuse?
+Remember that Moses' staff became a serpent, and he put up the bronze serpent as a symbol of healing.
+The accuser is in the law.
+Moses has a few associations with serpent symbolism.
+(Remember too Jude 1:9 in light of John 5:45 and the False Prophet in the Book of Revelation)

 #### Law Given by Angels

 The Law was given by angels, and predated Moses.